inn-ctrl/SQL-Transan-Project/starting_with_data.md

 Country with highest level of transaction evenue: "United States"	13222160000 City with highest level of transaction revenue: "San Francisco"	1564320000

-Question 2: Question 2: What is the average number of products ordered avg from visitors in each  country?
+Question 2: Question 2: What is the average number of products ordered avg from visitors in each city and country?

-SQL Queries:
+SQL query:

+--avg from visitors in each  country?--
 SELECT  country, AVG(CAST("productQuantity" as integer)) As averageorders FROM all_sessions
 WHERE "productQuantity" IS NOT NULL
 GROUP BY country
+ORDER BY averageorders DESC
+--1. avg from each visitors in each city

+SELECT  city, AVG(CAST("productQuantity" as integer)) As averageorders FROM all_sessions
+WHERE "productQuantity" IS NOT NULL
+AND city != 'not available in demo dataset'
+AND city != '(no set)'
+GROUP BY city
 ORDER BY averageorders DESC

 Answer: